georgehua/twitter-scrapper/README.md

-# Twitter Scrapper Evaluation
+# Tweets Querying Tools Evaluation
 Each day Twitter generates a massive amount of data, and there's a lot of opportunities to analyze those tweets for different researches.
 But before doing all sorts of studies, the first step is always to collect data from Twitter.
-This repository evaluates different libraries or approaches to scrape data from Twitter.
-I also built demo programs to set up the pipeline from request data to parse and save to ready-to-use CSV file.
+This repository evaluates different libraries or approaches to fetch data from Twitter.
+I also built demo programs to set up the pipeline from requesting data to parsing and save to ready-to-use CSV file.